edgedock/dcmartin/setup/README.md

 ```
 % ./init-devices.sh horizon.json 192.168.1.0/24
 ```
 Software installation takes a long time, over five (5) minutes on a RaspberryPi3+.
 Please be patient.
+Refer to the following [log][example-log] for expected output.

-# Automated initialization (ALPHA; beware)
+## Automated initialization (ALPHA; beware)
 Automated initialization is provided through a [Home-Assistant][ha-home] addon that executes the initialization script periodically and updates a Cloudant database with processed clients.

 1. Start Ubuntu 18 AMD64 VM (currently _not_ working on Raspbian Stretch (Lite) for RaspberryPi)